mengporly-git/deeplinks-qr/README.md

+# Flutter smart download QR

-# Flutter QR download landing page
+A Flutter Web QR builder and mobile-app download landing page designed for GitHub Pages.

-A GitHub Pages-ready smart-link and QR builder:

-- The root page provides a form for all destination links, QR name, app name, and logo.
+## Features

+- Generates one smart link for App Store and Google Play destinations.
+- Creates a downloadable PNG QR code with `pretty_qr_code`.
+- Supports an optional user-selected logo in the center of the QR image.
-- The form generates both a QR code and a shareable destination URL.
+- Generates a plain QR code when no logo is selected.
-- Android visitors are sent automatically to Google Play.
+- Keeps selected logo bytes out of the destination URL.
+- Opens **Open download page** in a new browser tab.
-- iPhone and iPad visitors are sent automatically to the App Store.
+- Redirects iPhone and iPad visitors to the App Store.
-- Desktop visitors see both App Store and Google Play download buttons.
+- Redirects Android visitors to Google Play.

-The app uses [`package:web`](https://pub.dev/packages/web) instead of the deprecated `dart:html` library.
+- Shows both store buttons to desktop visitors.

+## Logo behavior

+There are two separate logo uses:

+1. `assets/logo.png` is the application logo displayed on the download landing page.
+Replace this file to change the deployed landing-page branding.
+2. **Choose app logo** selects an optional image for the center of the generated QR image.
+The original selected image is used for clear rendering.

+The selected QR logo is not stored in the smart link and is not transferred to the download page.
+If no image is selected, the QR has no center logo.
+Older links that already contain embedded logo data remain readable.

+The **Download QR** button exports the QR and its optional center logo as a PNG.

-## 1. Set form defaults
+## Configure defaults

 Edit `assets/config.json`: